corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

 ### Find a Rust Champion

-I advise you to find a Rust champion within your team who is passionate about Rust, good at teaching, and willing to lead the adoption effort.
+Find a Rust champion within your team who is passionate about Rust, good at teaching, and willing to lead the adoption effort.
 They will serve as the cornerstone for your Rust adoption process and can significantly ease the learning process for the rest of the team.

 They don't have to be a Rust expert, but ideally, a good champion already has some experience with Rust in production or has built a few larger side projects with it.